binghe/Acrobat-Actions/README.md

 # Actions, Commands and Plug-ins for Adobe® Acrobat®

-This repository offers some Actions, Custom Commands, Preflights, PDF Stamps, JavaScripts and Plug-ins (C/C++ and Common Lisp) for Adobe® Acrobat® - the de-facto viewer and editor for Adobe PDF (Portable Document Format) files.
+This repository offers some Actions, Custom Commands, Preflights, PDF Stamps, JavaScripts and Plug-ins (C/C++ and Common Lisp) for Adobe® Acrobat® - the de-facto standard viewer and editor for Adobe PDF (Portable Document Format) files.

 ## Compatibility with Acrobat® versions